geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 source-in
 .........

-The source is visible only when overlapping some non transparent pixel of the destination, this effectively allows the background map to act as a mask for the layer/feature being painted
+The source is visible only when overlapping some non transparent pixel of the destination.
+This effectively allows the background map to act as a mask for the layer/feature being painted.

 .. list-table::
    :widths: 50 50